Where’s our freedom of speech?

 At The Play’s The Thing Theatre Company, we ensure we tell stories that will resonate with our communities.
 We have covered a range of thought-provoking topics such as dementia, mental health, transgender, Windrush, miscarriages of justice and more.
 We also produce works from the classical canon.
 We are diverse and inclusive.

-Our current project, Taking The Stage – supported by Arts Council England and staged at MK Gallery from 16th – 19th October - provides a platform for women playwrights to tell their new stories on all manner of exciting and controversial subjects.
-We will certainly not be cancelling any of these productions!
+Our most recent project, Taking The Stage – supported by Arts Council England and was staged at MK Gallery and provided a platform for women playwrights to tell their new stories on all manner of exciting and controversial subjects.

 Theatre is a powerful tool, and we must use it to make great theatre for everyone!